Meet The Staff

 If your child is unwell, please telephone the schoolchild’s absence informing us that they will not be attending nursery and the expected date of return.
 Please follow this up with a note explaining your child’s absence on their return.
 If your child has a medical appointment, please inform the office and provide a copy of the appointment card or letter.

-Insulin and other medication will be given but may well need an initial meeting and risk assessment to be carried out by the staff and parent.
+Insulin and other medication will be given but will need an initial meeting and risk assessment to be carried out by the staff and parent/ carer.

 If you have a problem about your child’s education or pastoral care please do not hesitate to contact the class teacher.
 To do this you can either telephone school to make an appointment or contact the teacher in person or by letter.
 The teacher will endeavour to see you at the earliest possible mutually convenient time.
 The best time for teachers is at the end of afternoon school since the mornings are usually very busy.
 We hope that your concern does not become a complaint.
 If, however, you feel the need to complain please contact the Headteacher .
 If the need should arise, the Chair of Governors should be contacted.